 - Documents related to the fund's formation such as its operating agreement, PPM and subscription agreement

 - Qualitative updates on the company status, if available.
-This is very high-level information that is similar to what VCs provide to their LPs.
+This is high-level information similar to what VCs provide to their LPs.
 For example, it may include information about the company's status with customers or financing.
 It will generally not include any figures.

 - Any information investors need for their taxes (like K-1s) is distributed annually